jremington/USBcam-spectrophotometer-capture/README.md

 Developed on Windows 10 using Python 3.11.
 Modify as you see fit!

 1. Device selection: video capture device number has to be determined by experiment, as they are arbitrarily chosen by the OS.
 "0" or "1" are likely choices.
 2. Exposure control: integer power of 2, time in seconds.
-"0" is 1 second, "-1" is 0.5 seconds, etc. Contrary to the documentation, 32 second exposures (exposure value "5") are practical and work as expected in low light situations.
+"0" is 1 second, "-1" is 0.5 seconds, etc. Contrary to the Thunder Optics documentation, 32 second exposures (exposure value "5") are practical and work as expected in low light situations.
 3. Gain control: possible, but I don't know the allowable settings range.
 Gain values of 200 to 1000 seem to work as expected.
 4. Interactive options: click on the "ROI" image window to bring it into focus.
    * Typing "q" on the keyboard quits the program.